 The beauty about celebrating cocktails is that, if you can dream it up, anything can be a cocktail.
 National Cocktail Day celebrates that creativity and gives us all a reason to have a drink responsibly.
-It's also a great time to enjoy the history and present-day variations of these mixed drinks.
+It's also a great time to enjoy the history and present-day variations of all the mixed drink options.

 What Is Day Drinking?

 A classic way to celebrate this holiday is to responsibly enjoy day drinking.
 Depending on where you live and what your lifestyle is like, you’ll have a unique opinion on the acceptability of day drinking.
-In Europe, a glass of red wine types or a cocktail with lunch is nothing but the norm.
+In Europe, a glass of red wine types or a cocktail with lunch in a standard drink measure is nothing but the norm.
 In the US, someone may bat an eye at you if you have a martini around noon.

 That said, given the recent COVID-19 pandemic and the shift in worldviews to a better work-life balance, day drinking is a more acceptable practice.
 If you’re not usually a day drinker but would like to try it, a National Cocktail Day celebration is a great time for it!
+You may even find an earlier happy hour with some cocktail specials.
 Remember to drink responsibly and avoid circumstances that could lead to legal issues.